atodorov/atodorov.github.com/content/_posts/2013-07-29-what-runs-your-startup-imagga.markdown

 Why Not Something Else?
 -----------------------

-{% blockquote Georgi Kadrev %}
-As an initially bootstrapping start-up we chose something that is basically free, reliable and popular - that's why started with the LAMP stack.
-It proved to be stable and convenient for our web needs and we preserved it.
+> As an initially bootstrapping start-up we chose something that is basically free,
+> reliable and popular - that's why started with the LAMP stack.
+It proved to be
+> stable and convenient for our web needs and we preserved it.
-The use of C++ is a natural choice for computational intensive tasks that we need to perform for the purpose of our core expertise - image processing.
+> The use of C++ is a natural choice for computational intensive tasks that we
+> need to perform for the purpose of our core expertise - image processing.
-Though we initially wrote the whole core technology code from scratch, we later switched to OpenCV for some of the building blocks as it is very well optimized and continuously extended image processing library.
+> Though we initially wrote the whole core technology code from scratch, we later
+> switched to OpenCV for some of the building blocks as it is very well optimized
+> and continuously extended image processing library.
+>

-With the raise of affordable high-performance GPU processors and their availability in server instances, we decided it's time to take advantage of this highly parallel architecture, perfectly suitable for image processing tasks.
+> With the raise of affordable high-performance GPU processors and their availability
+> in server instances, we decided it's time to take advantage of this highly parallel
-{% endblockquote %}
+> architecture, perfectly suitable for image processing tasks.
+>
+> Georgi Kadrev

 Want More Info?
 ---------------